i-pi/i-pi/demos/2D-IR-Raman/README.md

 ---------------------------------

 1) Our example here uses only NVE trajectories.
 To sample from the thermal distribution, we need to perform this type of calculation starting from many initial conditions sampled from the appropriate ensemble (e.g., NVT).
 2) Here we run a very short equilibrium trajectory, which allows us to average over only 9 nonequilibrium events.
 Also, taking only 20 steps as the stride for nonequilibrium trajectory calculations makes little sense.
+A more reasonable value for liquid water would be around 1000 steps.
 3) To compute a meaningful 2D spectra of liquid water, t_1 and t_2 times should be on the order of 100 fs - few ps.

 For example, ref 2 (MD results) used: